epomatti/azure-functions-serverless-prototype/README.md

 Procedure:

-1. Go to Azure AD and create an Application Registration
+1. Create an Application Registration on Azure AD
-2. Create a `Client Secret` for that app
+2. Create a `Client Secret` for the app
-3. Add the app credentials to the `local.settings.json` file
+3. Add the app credentials to `local.settings.json`
-4. Go to the Key Vault and add an `Access Policy` for that application with KEY opertions `Get`, `Decrypt` and `Encrypt`
+4. In the Key Vault add a `Access Policy` for the app with KEY operations `Get`, `Decrypt` and `Encrypt`

 Keep in ming that this will not be tracked by Terraform and it will need to be recreated if `main.tf` is applied to the infrastructure (it will remove the app).